Joint manipulation

 Joint manipulation is a type of passive movement of a skeletal joint.
 It is usually aimed at one or more 'target' synovial joints with the aim of achieving a therapeutic effect.

+Definition of manipulation

+Many definitions of joint manipulation have been proposed.
+The most rigorous definition, based on available empirical research is that of Evans and Lucas: "Separation (gapping) of opposing articular surfaces of a synovial joint, caused by a force applied perpendicularly to those articular surfaces, that results in cavitation within the synovial fluid of that joint."
+The corresponding definition for the mechanical response of a manipulation is: "Separation (gapping) of opposing articular surfaces of a synovial joint that results in cavitation within the synovial fluid of that joint."
+In turn, the action of a manipulation can be defined as: "A force applied perpendicularly to the articular surfaces."

 Practice of manipulation

 A modern re-emphasis on manipulative therapy occurred in the late 19th century in North America with the emergence of osteopathic medicine and chiropractic medicine.
 In the context of healthcare, joint manipulation is performed by several professional groups.
 In North America and Europe, joint manipulation is most commonly performed by chiropractors (estimated to perform over 90% of all manipulative treatments), American-trained osteopathic physicians, occupational therapists, physiotherapists, and European osteopaths.
 When applied to joints in the spine, it is referred to as spinal manipulation.

 Terminology

 Manipulation is known by several other names.
 Historically, general practitioners and orthopaedic surgeons have used the term "manipulation".
 Chiropractors refer to manipulation of a spinal joint as an 'adjustment'.
 Following the labelling system developed by Geoffery Maitland, manipulation is synonymous with Grade V mobilization, a term commonly used by physical therapists.
 Because of its distinct biomechanics (see section below), the term high velocity low amplitude (HVLA) thrust is often used interchangeably with manipulation.